-In 2005, we launched a mid- to large-cap value strategy, consisting of the focused value product and Ariel Focus Fund.
-Portfolio manager Charles K. Bobrinskoy has managed this product, which has since evolved into an all cap strategy, since its inception.
-Next, we launched the Ariel Micro-Cap Value Product in 2009 when David M. Maley joined to lead a new, complementary deep value strategy.
+In 2005, we launched a mid- to large-cap value strategy, consisting of the Ariel Focused Value separate account and Ariel Focus Fund.
+Portfolio Manager Charles K. Bobrinskoy has managed these products which have since evolved into an all cap strategy, since its inception.
+Next, we launched the Ariel Micro-Cap Value separate account in 2009 when David M. Maley joined to lead a new, complementary deep value strategy.
 We had known David for many years and we were founding investors in his private fund in 2002.
 David brought a terrific track record and 25 years of investment experience to Ariel.
-David is also the lead portfolio manager of Ariel Discovery Fund and a small-cap deep value separate account, which follow a similar investment strategy.
-We launched the former in January 2011 and the latter in October 2013.
+David also serves as the lead portfolio manager for Ariel’s Small Cap Deep Value separate account, launched in October 2013.

 Finally, we went global at the end of 2011 by introducing Ariel International Fund and Ariel Global Fund, along with complementary separate account strategies.
 We acquired our global investment capabilities when we hired Rupal J. Bhansali, Chief Investment Officer, International & Global Equities, in October 2011.
 Rupal is a seasoned investor whose long-term contrarian perspective squarely aligns with our patient investment philosophy.
 By expanding our stock-picking around the world, we are able to go wherever the opportunities are, while also leveraging this global view in the management of our domestic portfolios.